captainhorsepower/dotfiles/README.md

     - (research) add launch agent for backup when disk is connected (like time machine)
     - alfred settings (requires powerpack to change folder, but can try to sync app support folder...)
     - https://eshop.macsales.com/blog/45185-mac-101-learn-the-power-of-rsync-for-backup-remote-archive-systems/
+    - ssh keys; handle ssh-agent and other funky stuff
+1. what is proper way to backup ssh?
+    - fun enough, just copied my old .ssh folder and all my keys got restored
+    - maybe ssh agent makes sense only with password protected ssh keys
+    - it might be a good idea, to password protext ssh keys.

 1. still manual :(
+    - terminal:
+        - select homebrwe theme and customize font.
     - basic vscode settings:
         - close editors instead of windows
         - font size